 Right now, your team may mostly be based in one place.
 But soon, they’ll be spread across many more locations and timezones.
 This presents a challenge: How do you collaborate with teammates in other places, without taking tons of meetings after hours?
 Preserving work-life balance in Virtual First will require creating a shared structure for when to come together.

 Research shows that burstiness—working together at the same time in short bursts—can be especially inspiring and productive for virtual teams.
 Try to find a range of time each day that everyone can be online for collaboration hours.
 At Dropbox, we’re setting 4-hour collaboration blocks for each region and encouraging employees to design their own schedules beyond that.
 But we’re asking that everyone compromise where needed to meet with people from different time zones.
 Here’s what this might look like for companies with teams in different regions:

 Collaboration hours don’t mean scheduling Zoom calls for four hours straight every day—they just mean being available for synchronous communication: responding to teammates, discussing ideas, and making things at the same time.
 (Note: they also don’t mean a 4-hour workday .)

 The good news about dedicating four hours to syncing each day, is that you’ve got four hours leftover for deep, asynchronous work.
+Scheduling uninterrupted blocks is an effective strategy for fostering focus.
+(In our recent study with the EIU, for example, having a firewall that blocks non work-related websites made no difference to focus, while scheduling blocks of meeting-free time made workers three times more likely to be highly focused.)
 Outside of collaboration hours, try to design a non-linear schedule that makes sense for your life.
 If this means breaking from a typical 9-5 schedule that’s okay!
 If you’re making an impact and collaborating well, your team should be all for it.
 Here are some sample non-linear schedules:

 Flex for friends